Bonnie and the Acorn

 There was a pause.

 ‘Absolutely nothing.
-The reason it's so cross is because you do too much.’
+The reason she’s so cross is because you do too much.’

 ‘Precisely,’ Jonas said, placing a kind hand on Bonnie’s shoulder.
-‘You look after it too much.
-It's unable to breathe.’
+‘You look after her too much.
+She’s unable to breathe.’

 Bonnie shrank back in horror.

-‘You’ll see,’ Jonas said.
-‘Leave it in peace and it'll be as good as new.
-Now, if you don’t mind, I have some suicidal azaleas that require my urgent attention.’
+‘You’ll see,’ Jonas said, reassuring her.
+‘Leave her in peace and she’ll be as good as new.
+Now, if you don’t mind, I have some suicidal azaleas that require my attention.’

-‘I’m so sorry,’ Bonnie murmured, shuffling home, cupping the acorn in her rubber-gloved hands.
+‘I’m so sorry,’ Bonnie murmured, shuffling home, her oven-gloved hands cupping the acorn, ‘I didn’t know, I didn’t know.’

-Bonnie buried the acorn that night, under the old oak tree.
+Bonnie buried her daughter that night, under the old oak tree.

-‘Sleep well,’ she sang, as she covered the acorn up with dirt.
+‘Sleep well,’ she sang, as she covered Anna up with dirt.

 The years slipped by.
-Bonnie moved on with her life, and sometimes forgot that the acorn had existed, except when she saw the scar on her hand, but even that was beginning to fade.
+Bonnie moved on with her life, and sometimes forgot that Anna had existed, except when she saw the scar on her hand, but even that was beginning to fade.

-One day she noticed that the scar had gone, so she rushed into the garden.
-Her neighbours watched as she began digging like a maniac.
+One day she noticed that the scar had gone, so she rushed to the garden.
+Her neighbours watched as she began digging like a maniac, crying: ‘She’s gone, she’s gone!’

 She was so distressed that she failed to see the little green shoot that was caught up amongst the wreckage.